deuber/AvalancheMapper/README.md

 Why I Created This Project
 --------------------------

-As an avid backcountry skier, I often contribute avalanche observations to organizations like the **Sierra Avalanche Center** and **Utah Avalanche Center**.
+As an avid backcountry skier, I sometimes contribute avalanche observations to organizations like the **Sierra Avalanche Center** and **Utah Avalanche Center**.
 I noticed that manually entering avalanche locations can be error-prone.
 However, I realized I could extract accurate location coordinates directly from my phone's metadata for the image taken of the avalanche site.
 This inspired me to create AvalancheMapper, which ensures that location data submitted is both precise and easy to input.

 Currently, platforms below do not provide a way for users to input only coordinates: